The Troubles: Name

 The word "troubles" has been used as a synonym for violent conflict for centuries.
 It was used to describe the 17th-century Wars of the Three Kingdoms by all three national parliaments.
-For example, after the Restoration in 1660, the English Act of free and general pardon, indemnity and oblivion starts with "The King's most excellent Majesty, taking into his gracious and serious consideration the long and great troubles ..."; as does the similar act in Scotland: "The king's most excellent majesty, considering that by the late troubles diverse of his subjects ..."
+For example, after the Restoration in 1660, the English Indemnity and Oblivion Act 1660 starts with "The King's most excellent Majesty, taking into his gracious and serious consideration the long and great troubles ..."; as does the similar act in Scotland: "The king's most excellent majesty, considering that by the late troubles diverse of his subjects ..."
 (Scottish Parliament 1662); and by the Irish Parliament in the Act of Explanation (1665) "our royal father of blessed memory had been forced, during the late troubles, to make with the Irish subjects of that our kingdom" (Irish Parliament 1665, § 2).
 The term was used to describe the Irish revolutionary period in the early twentieth century.
 It was subsequently adopted to refer to the escalating violence in Northern Ireland after 1969.